 10.01.2020 - ongoing

-As part of the exploratory phase of this study it is proposed to investigate any form of bottom-up actions with natural landscapes (i.e., urban farming, community gardens) in both Medellin and Bangladesh slums, in order to understand if these bottom-up actions are a coping strategy to adverse or extreme environments.
-In other words, understand: 1) how these bottom-up actions emerge; 2) what actors are involved; 3) what place-base strategies are implemented as alternative ways of empowerment during the project’s development; and 4) the potential of such strategies in the health and well-being of the communities and the confounding variables that could foster the positive effects (i.e., stress reduction, community networks, sense of community, sense of belonging, place attachment, necessity of progress, nature connection).
+As part of the exploratory phase of this study, it is proposed to investigate any form of bottom-up actions with natural landscapes (i.e., urban farming, community gardens) in both Medellin and Bangladesh slums, in order to understand if these bottom-up actions are a coping strategy to adverse or extreme environments.
+In other words, understand: 1) how these bottom-up actions emerge; 2) what actors are involved; 3) what place-based strategies are implemented as alternative ways of empowerment during the project’s development; and 4) the potential of such strategies in the health and well-being of the communities and the confounding variables that could foster the positive effects (i.e., stress reduction, community networks, sense of community, sense of belonging, place attachment, the necessity of progress, nature connection).